Walking Book Fair? Yes, you heard it right! Books on Wheels!!

-Akshay shared his views on books and habit of book reading at length.
-He spoke about the lack of public libraries in the country (wherever they went) and increasing digital footprint at the cost of book reading, the financial issues they were facing in their journey.
+Dressed in cool smart casual, the couple seemed quite motivated to promote the book-reading habit in India, despite the roadblocks they were facing.
+Akshay shared his views on books and his habit of book reading at length.
+He spoke about the lack of public libraries in India, the increasing digital footprint at the cost of book reading, and the financial issues they were facing in their journey.
 At the same time, he also spoke of the warm welcome extended by the people, wherever they went.
-They came across people who have asked them to accept their collection of books, for furthering this cause.
+Many people donated their book collections for promoting book reading in India.
 The discussion turned to the support extended by book publishing companies.
 They said that some companies do support them but the situation is far from the ideal.
-Ultimately, at the end of the day, things are tough.
+Ultimately, at the end of the day, things are not easy.

 In case you would like to help Akshay and Shatabdi to further the cause of book reading, you can contact them directly.
 The contact details are mentioned in the picture below.

-Here are links to their facebook and twitter accounts.
+Here are links to their Facebook and Twitter accounts.
 Wishing Akshay and Shatabdi Good Luck on their journey!

 I love this idea!